romanpauk/dingo/docs/architecture/overview.md

 - singular runtime/static conflicts are ambiguous
 - collection requests merge runtime and static results
-- local `bindings<...>` overlays override host singular bindings and merge collections with the host container
+- registration child bindings take precedence for singular requests and merge child static and runtime collections with the root container

 The pieces above are not independent extension systems.
 They cooperate in one pipeline.